Abhishek26082005/Student-portal--human/README.md

 # Faculty-Student Interaction Portal (Student Demo)

-Hi, this is a small project demo made by me during college.
+Hi, this is a small project .
 I made a basic chat demo using Socket.io and express.
-This is not a full production app, but enough for the viva/demo.
+This is not a full production app, but enough for the demo.

 ## How to run (quick)
 1. Backend: